PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 An :term:`alias` is an abbreviated version of a commonly used function.
 For example, `~plasmapy.formulary.speeds.va_` is an alias to `~plasmapy.formulary.speeds.Alfven_speed`.

-It is intended to give users the option for shortening their code while maintaining readability and explicit meaning.
-As such, :term:`aliases` are given to functionality that already has a widely used symbol in the community's literature.
+:term:`Aliases` are intended to give users the option for shortening their code while maintaining some readability and explicit meaning.
+As such, :term:`aliases` are given to functionality that already has a widely-used symbol in plasma literature.

 Here is a minimal example of an alias ``f_`` to ``function`` as would be defined in :file:`plasmapy/subpackage/module.py`.